FractionEstate/evolution-sdk/docs/content/docs/modules/core/SignData.mdx

 ## COSEKeyFromCBORBytes

 CBOR bytes transformation schema for COSEKey.
-Encodes COSEKey as a CBOR Map compatible with CSL/lucid-evolution.
+Encodes COSEKey as a CBOR Map compatible with CSL.

 **Signature**